Text entry interface: Voice recognition

 Voice recognition is a system that allows using one's voice in order to send messages, make phone calls and more.
 The most powerful voice entry systems can recognize thousands of words.
 It usually requires the speaker to speak slowly, distinctly and to separate each word with a short pause.
 This system can replace or supplement other input devices such as keyboards and different pointing devices.
 The software has been developed to provide a fast method of writing without using a keyboard and can help people with various disabilities.
 The system works by analysing sounds and converting them to text.
 It knows how the language is usually spoken and decides what the speaker is most probably saying.
 The most powerful systems should recognise around 95% of clear speech correctly.
 Several voice recognition applications are available.
-Some of the most well-known systems are Apple Inc.'s Siri and Cortana which is developed by Microsoft.
+Some of the most well-known systems are Apple Inc.'s Siri and Microsoft's Cortana.
 Many voice-recognition programs offer the ability to start and control programs through spoken commands.